 To address some of these concerns, Hadlow College, a Kent-based provider of further and University-level education for the rural sector, will be launching a citizen science project in 2019 to collect data from the general public on introduced turtle and terrapin species in the UK.

-Launching in association with the British Herpetological Society (BHS), the project, dubbed ‘Turtle Tally’, will enable people across the UK to submit their sightings over a three-week period in Spring 2019 to a website: www.hadlow.ac.uk/turtletally.
+Launching in association with the British Herpetological Society (BHS), the project, dubbed ‘Turtle Tally’, will enable people across the UK to submit their sightings over three weekends - 30th & 31st March, 6th & 7th April and 13th & 14th April – to a website: www.hadlow.ac.uk/turtletally.
 The site will allow users to record location, supply photographs of the animal, time of day and date sighted and will include identification keys provided by ARG UK and London, Essex and Hertfordshire Amphibian and Reptile Trust, who carried out data collection on this subject in the London area in 2011.
 The project has been devised in consultation with Paul Eversfield, a turtle expert and council member of the BHS, Chris Newman of the National Centre for Reptile Welfare and teaching staff from Hadlow’s Animal Management faculty.

 Over the years, the popularity of film franchises such as Teenage Mutant Ninja Turtles has resulted in spikes in demand for the creatures as pets, with the number of suppliers rising in tandem to meet this demand.
 Local Authority Inspectors now have to ensure that commercial pet retailers and breeders meet stricter standards, with a star-rating system introduced to rate businesses’ welfare standards found during an inspection and on whether that business is deemed low or high risk.